 Additionally, the mere presence of some of these probiotics can cause other microbes that live in the intestines to perform helpful duties that they otherwise wouldn’t do.
 (Similar to how some kids will behave better and be more helpful when visiting grandparents are present!)
 This suggests that bifido can communicate with other beneficial bacteria to keep us healthy.

-To date, about 32 different bifido species have been identified, although most of them are very similar in their genetic makeup.
+To date, over 50 different bifido species have been identified, although only a few reside in humans.
 As mentioned, they are found in the human gastrointestinal (GI) tract and the female vagina and urogenital tract.
 They are found in the highest numbers in the colon (large intestine), although they only amount to 3-6% of the total flora in adult feces.

-Another probiotic supplement that contains only one strain of Bifidobacterium, B. infantis, is found in the product Align.
+A probiotic supplement that contains only one strain of Bifidobacterium, B. longum 35624, is found in the product Align.